Mezriss/invaders/README.md

 formation over and over again.

 ## Roadmap
-* support mobile devices
+* up next: generator for AI behavior
-* add content for minimal interesting-to-play version
+* content for minimal interesting-to-play version
-* think of a better name
+* better name
+* destructible obstacles as another element on the field
+* ship capturing
 * content for level generator
 * intro sequence
-* optimize for N3DS browser and maybe some other unusual platforms
-* add an ability to record gameplay as gifs/video
+* an ability to record gameplay as gifs/video
-* add social media buttons for easier highscore boasting
+* social media buttons for easier highscore boasting
+* dev docs for easier contribution